Judas Priest: Mainstream success years (1979–1991)

-Following the release of Killing Machine (1978) was the live release from the supporting tour, Unleashed in the East (1979).
+From Killing Machines supporting tour came the live album Unleashed in the East (1979).
 It was the first of many Judas Priest albums to go platinum.
 There was some criticism of the band's use of studio enhancements and overdubbing in what was marketed as a live album.
 By this point the playing style of the band had grown progressively heavier, with live versions of songs such as "Exciter", "Tyrant" and "Diamonds and Rust" sounding much heavier and faster than their studio counterparts.

 Les Binks quit in late 1979, as he was unhappy with the band's manager Mike Dolan's decision not to pay him for his performance on the live album, so they replaced him with Dave Holland, formerly of the band Trapeze.
 With this line-up, Judas Priest recorded six studio and one live album, which garnered different degrees of critical and financial success.

 In 1980, the band released British Steel.
 The songs were shorter and had more mainstream radio hooks, but retained the familiar heavy metal feel.
 Tracks such as "United", "Breaking the Law", and "Living After Midnight" were frequently played on the radio.
 The next release, 1981's Point of Entry, followed the same formula, and the tour in support of the album featured new songs such as "Solar Angels" and "Heading Out to the Highway".

-The 1982 album Screaming for Vengeance featured "You've Got Another Thing Comin", which became a major radio hit in the US.
-Songs such as "Electric Eye" and "Riding on the Wind" also appeared on this album, and proved to be popular live. "(Take These) Chains" (by Bob Halligan Jr.) was released as a single.
-This album went Double Platinum.